marshareb/marshareb.github.io/_posts/2021-6-25-Magnetic-Flows.md

 # Introduction

-I've been learning a lot about magnetic flows recently in the hopes of starting a project on them.
-The issue is that a lot of the data is spread out in papers, so I'm hoping to collect a lot of it into one place.
+I've been learning a lot about magnetic flows in the hopes of starting a project on them.
+The issue is that a lot of the data is spread out in different papers, so I'm hoping to collect a lot of it into one place.
 This will probably be the start to be a series of posts covering some of the major jumps in magnetic flows to date.

 # Definitions